aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/first-project.md

 - `10.1.10.0/24` with vlan `110` and vni `10110`
 - `10.1.11.0/24` with vlan `111` and vni `10111`

-In case you deployed this VRF on a MLAG VTEP, an additional vlan is created to allow L3 synchronization within VRF.
-This vlan is automatically generated with this algorithm:
+In case you deployed this VRF on an MLAG VTEP, an additional VLAN is created to allow L3 synchronization within VRF.
+This VLAN is automatically generated with this algorithm:

 ```jinja2
 {{ mlag_ibgp_peering_vrfs.base_vlan + (tenants[tenant].vrfs[vrf].vrf_vni - 1) }}
 ```

-In addition to that, each EOS devices will allocate a dynamic VLAN per VRF to support __L3 VNI__
+In addition to that, each EOS device will allocate a dynamic VLAN per VRF to support __L3 VNI__

 ```eos
 AVD-LEAF1A#show vlan